xjtupanda/Sparrow/README.md

 ## 🚨 Note

-This repo has been moved to the the new [link](https://github.com/VITA-MLLM/Sparrow).
+This repo has been moved to a new [link](https://github.com/VITA-MLLM/Sparrow).